Colorado · Fishing

 Fishing in Mancos, Colorado

-Fishing near Mancos, Colorado centers on three reservoirs sitting in the mesa country of the San Juan Mountains' western slope.
+Fishing near Mancos, Colorado centers on a handful of reservoirs tucked into the mesa and mountain terrain southwest of town.

 Frequently asked questions

-Which reservoir near Mancos is the easiest to access?
+Which reservoir near Mancos is easiest to access?

-What species can I expect to catch at these reservoirs?
+What species can I expect to catch in these reservoirs?

-The supplied listing data doesn't specify species by water, so we won't guess.
-Colorado Parks and Wildlife manages stocking schedules for reservoirs in this region, and their website lets you search stocking reports by water body name — check there before your trip for the most current information on what's been put in and when.
+The supplied listing data doesn't specify species by water body, so we won't guess.
+Colorado Parks and Wildlife publishes stocking reports by water body on their website, which is the most reliable way to know what's been put in recently at each reservoir before your trip.

 What time of day is best for fishing these reservoirs?

-What gear setup makes sense for reservoir fishing in this area?
+What gear should I bring for reservoir fishing here?